-7.3 Role of RSMC-tropical cyclones, New Delhi in data archival
+7.3 Role of RSMC-tropical cyclones, New Delhi in data archival the following data sets:

-For each tropical cyclone occurrence in the area, initially RSMC tropical cyclones New Delhi will compile the following data sets:
+For each tropical cyclone occurrence in the area, initially RSMC tropical cyclones New Delhi will compile

-- (i) Daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hPa for 00 UTC and 12 UTC. - (ii) All upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (iv) An e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics have been developed and also circulated to Panel Member countries for their use. - (v) The online version of e-Atlas is available at IMD Website at Cyclone Page under the URL: www.rmcchennaieatlas.tn.nic.in.
+- (i) Daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hPa for 00 UTC and 12 LTC - (ii) All upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (i) An e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics have been developed and also circulated to Panel Member countries for their use. - (ii) The online version of e-Atlas is available at IMD Website at Cyclone Page under the URL: www.rmcchennaieatlas.tn.nic.in. - (iii) All the annual reports on cyclonic disturbances are available for the period of 1990 onwards in the RSMC, New Delhi website.